backupparachute/securetransmit-website/_posts/2025-01-11-how-to-prevent-a-data-leakage.md

 Even a small-scale data leak can have serious consequences for a business, including:

 - **Financial Losses:** Regulatory fines, lawsuits, and lost business opportunities due to a damaged reputation.
-- **Reputational Damage:** Loss of customer trust if sensitive data—such as financial records or personal information—is exposed.
+- **Reputational Damage:** Loss of customer trust if sensitive data, such as financial records or personal information, is exposed.
 - **Operational Disruptions:** Businesses may be forced to halt operations, investigate security breaches, or rebuild compromised systems, leading to costly downtime.

 Understanding these risks is the first step toward building a strong defense against data leakage.
 By implementing access controls, encrypting data, training employees, and securing cloud storage, small businesses can drastically reduce their chances of experiencing a costly data leak.